The Smart Woman's Teleseminar Series:

-Interesting new evidents reveals that many who are overweight gain less emotional satisfaction from eating and as a result eat more.
+Interesting new evidence reveals that many who are overweight gain less emotional satisfaction from eating and as a result eat more.
 A clearer understanding of what’s going wrong in the brain could point to better ways to combat obesity and help people stay at a healthy weight.

 We know that eating triggers a release of the brain chemical dopamine.
 The greater the dopamine release, the greater the feelings of reward.
 Previous studies have shown obese people tend to have fewer receptors for receiving dopamine signals.